erwinpasia/ERP-Data-Engineering-Capstone-Project-V2/README.md

 # Modern Data Architecture

-This README provides an overview of a modern data architecture designed for scalability, real-time data processing, and efficient data storage and retrieval.
+This version provides an overview of a modern data architecture designed for scalability, real-time data processing, and efficient data storage and retrieval.
 This architecture integrates various cloud services to support data engineering, data analytics, and machine learning workflows.

 ## Components